vmagnin/exploring_coarrays/README.md

 Imagine a disk of radius R=1 inside a square of side 2*R. And draw N points inside the square.
 Count K, the number of points inside the disk.
 The bigger N, the closer `4*K/N` will be close to Pi.
 Because `K/N` will tend to be proportional to the ratio between the surface of the disk (`Pi*R**2`) and the surface of the square (`(2*R)**2`).
 The programming can be a little optimized by considering only a quarter disk inside a square of side 1.
 We will use that method.

 The advantage of Monte Carlo algorithms are that they are naturally parallel ("embarrassingly parallel"), each point being independent of the others.

+Warnings:

+* this is an inefficient method to compute Pi, as one more precision digit requires 100 times more points!
+* If the pseudo-random generator is biased, it can be a problem if our objective is really to compute precisely Pi.
+But our objective here is rather to burn the CPU!

 ### The programs